Siargao

 Beyond the reef, the water turns deep indigo and the horizon stretches to forever.
 This is the Pacific side of the Philippines, raw and unfiltered.

-Where to Stay in Siargao
+Where Should I Stay in Siargao?

 Nay Palad Hideaway (Ultra-Luxury) — All-inclusive: meals, drinks, excursions, massages, yoga, airport transfers.
 Secluded private beach.
 From ₱98,000/night ($1,693 USD).
 A different universe.